-We’ll help you with that.
-Here’s a rundown of where to get capital for your business.
-We’ve also included the pros and cons of each funding method to help you decide whether the said option actually suits you.
+With that, here’s a rundown of where and how to get capital for your business in the Philippines.
+We’ve also included the pros and cons of each funding method to help you decide on the best option.

-Where to Get Capital for Business Start-ups: 8 Funding Options in the Philippines
+How to Get Capital for a Business Launch or Expansion: 8 Funding Options in the Philippines

 - Total control over your business since you’re funding it yourself